Go Back

 Main Recipe

-• Melt cocoa butter over very low heat in a medium pan.
+• Melt cocoa butter over very low heat.

 Coconut Oil Version

-• Melt coconut oil over a very low heat.
-Remove from heat.
+• Melt coconut oil over very low heat and remove from heat.

 Shortcut 2 Ingredient Version

-• Melt unsweetened chocolate in top of double boiler over simmering water or over very low heat.
+• Melt chocolate over a double boiler or very low heat.

 Notes